jobovy/galpy/doc/source/index.rst

      Uses ``galpy`` to compute orbital parameters for stars in the AMBRE sample of high-resolution spectra and uses these orbital parameters to aid in the comparison between the data and chemical-evolution models.
 #. *Detailed chemical abundance analysis of the thick disk star cluster Gaia 1*, Andreas Koch, Terese T. Hansen, & Andrea Kunder (2017; `arXiv/1709.04022 <http://arxiv.org/abs/1709.04022>`_):
      Employs ``galpy.orbit`` integration to compute the orbits of four red-giant members of the *Gaia 1* Milky Way star cluster, finding that the orbits of these stars are similar to those of the oldest stars in the Milky Way's disk.
+#. *Proper motions in the VVV Survey: Results for more than 15 million stars across NGC 6544*, R. Contreras Ramos, M. Zoccali, F. Rojas, A. Rojas-Arriagada, M. Gárate, P. Huijse, F. Gran, M. Soto, A.A.R.
+Valcarce, P. A. Estévez, & D. Minniti (2017; `arXiv/1709.07919 <http://arxiv.org/abs/1709.07919>`_):
+     Uses ``galpy.orbit`` integration in ``MWPotential2014`` to calculate the orbit of NGC 6544, a Milky-Way globular cluster, using a newly determined proper motion, finding that it is likely a halo globular cluster based on its orbit.

 Indices and tables
 ==================